Taylor Gray (racing driver): 2023–2024: Tricon Garage

-On October 27, 2022, David Gilliland Racing announced that they will be moving to Toyota Racing Development in 2023, and renaming to Tricon Garage (with Tricon styled in all-capital letters).
-Gray would remain with the team for a full season, and compete for Rookie of the Year.
+On October 27, 2022, David Gilliland Racing announced that they would be moving to Toyota Racing Development in 2023, and renaming to Tricon Garage (with Tricon styled in all-capital letters).
+Gray would remain with the team for a full season and compete for Rookie of the Year.
 He missed the first three races of the season due to age restrictions but received a playoff waiver to stay eligible for the playoffs.
 He earned four top-tens throughout the regular season, including a third-place run at Pocono, but failed to make the playoffs.
 During the playoffs, he scored two consecutive top-five finishes at Kansas and Bristol, finishing second and fifth, respectively.
 He ended the season fifteenth in points.

 Gray's No. 17 truck at Las Vegas Motor Speedway in 2024.

 On November 10, 2023, it was announced that Gray would return to Tricon Garage in 2024, running his first full season.

 During the 2024 Truck Series opening race at Daytona, Gray was involved in a flip.
-On the last lap of the race, Gray was in position for the win off of turn 2 when the truck beside Gray in Jack Wood got turned by Rajah Caruth which turned Wood into Gray and Gray spun.
+On the last lap of the race, Gray was in position for the win off of turn 2 when the truck beside Gray in Jack Wood got turned by Rajah Caruth, which turned Wood into Gray, and Gray spun.
 Gray's truck hit the outside wall before he got t-boned in the driver side door by Daniel Dye at an angle which lifted Gray's truck off the ground and did a barrel roll on top of two trucks with both being Christian Eckes and his brother Tanner before the truck landed on the hood of another truck in Bayley Currey and on all four wheels on the pavement.
 Gray was able to walk out under his own power uninjured and also expressed his displeasure at Caruth in his interview.
 Due to his consistency throughout the regular season, Gray would make the Playoffs for the first time.
 At The Martinsville Playoff race, Gray was leading with 5 laps to go and had a shot at winning and making it into the Championship 4.
-However, entering turn 3, Christian Eckes would make contact with Gray which sent the latter up the track, costing him the win.
+However, entering turn 3, Christian Eckes would make contact with Gray, which sent the latter up the track, costing him the win.
 Eckes would go on to win after dominating.
 Gray went on to finish fourth and would come up just short of making the Final 4.
 After the race, Gray would confront Eckes and would get into a heated argument with him.

+2026: One-off at Daytona

+Tricon Garage signed Gray for the season-opener at Daytona.
+He finished 28th.

+O'Reilly Auto Parts Series

 Gray's No. 19 car at Richmond Raceway in 2024.